 68% of CFOs are investing in digital transformation over the next 12 months, including in technologies like cloud and analytics.

 While investment in technology continues to be a critical component of modernizing the finance function, finance leaders believe five of the six top steps hinge on people:

 The reskilling programs that leading organizations have put in place are not just check-the-box activities.
 These businesses are anticipating the skills they may need for the future, laying a new cultural foundation for their company and delivering modern upskilling programs.
-They’re also assessing their workforce’s current skills and designing an “always-on” learning environment, where employees are encouraged to share new capabilities and apply what others are doing to their own work, specific to their finance transformation-related outcomes.
+They’re also assessing their workforce’s current skills and designing an “always-on” learning environment, in which employees are encouraged to share new capabilities and apply what others are doing to their own work, contributing to their finance-transformation-related outcomes.